-Robert H. Eder serves as both the President and the Chairman of the Board of the Company.
-The Board of Directors believes that the Company's Chief Executive Officer is best situated to serve as Chairman because he is the director most familiar with the Company's business and industry and most capable of effectively identifying strategic priorities and leading the discussion and execution of strategy.
+Robert H. Eder serves as both the President and the Chairman of the Board of the Company and is the Company's chief executive officer.
+The Board believes that the Company's chief executive officer is best situated to serve as Chairman because he is the director most familiar with the Company's business and industry, and most capable of effectively identifying strategic priorities and leading the discussion and execution of strategy.
 Independent directors and management have different perspectives and roles in strategy development.
-The Company's independent directors bring experience, oversight and expertise from outside the Company and industry, while the Chief Executive Officer brings Company-specific experience and expertise.
-The Board of Directors believes that the combined role of Chairman and Chief Executive Officer promotes strategy development and execution and facilitates information flow between management and the Board, which are essential to effective governance.
+The Company's independent directors bring experience, oversight and expertise from outside the

+Company and industry, while the chief executive officer brings Company-specific experience and expertise.
+The Board believes that the combined role of Chairman and chief executive officer promotes strategy development and execution and facilitates information flow between management and the Board, which are essential to effective governance.

-One of the key responsibilities of the Board of Directors is to develop strategic direction and hold management accountable for the execution of strategy once it is developed.
-The Board of Directors believes the combined role of Chairman and Chief Executive Officer is in the best interest of shareholders because it provides the appropriate balance between strategy development and independent oversight of management.
+One of the key responsibilities of the Board is to develop strategic direction and hold management accountable for the execution of strategy once it is developed.
+The Board believes the combined role of Chairman and chief executive officer is in the best interest of shareholders because it provides the appropriate balance between strategy, development and independent oversight of management.